nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.

-   > Having any Java 8 version is not enough.

    > Agendum will not work with earlier versions of Java 8.

 1. Download the latest `Agendum.jar` from the [releases](../../../releases) tab.